The Ultimate Travel Beauty Packing List and Kit for Backpackers

 3. Hair oil: I use hair oils on a daily basis.
 I'm a diehard Davines fan so Oi is my absolute favourite but at the moment I'm using Natura's Pataua hair oil, which is great too.
 Read about this fab brand here.
 I fingercomb hair oil into still-damp hair after I wash or rinse and leave my curls to air dry.
 I find this daily ritual prevents split ends and deters the need for frequent haircuts when I travel longterm.

 4. Curl styling cream: As much as I'd like to think I'm a free-spirited gypsy who doesn't need to constantly style her, that just ain't me.
-My curls are my THING and a little Boucleme Curl Cream goes a long way.
-I use it religiously.
+My curls are my THING and a little Boucleme Curl Cream or Uncle Funky's Curl Stimulator go a long way.
+I use both religiously.

 5. Travel hair brush: I bought this mini-Wet brush before I left and I'm in love.
 It's small and great for detangling thick, unruly hair.
 This really comes in handy after a few days of swimming in the sea when your hair's taken a beating from all that salt and sand.

 6. Hair ties: I'm very fussy about these so only the Scunci no-slip grips will do.
 These are made of rubber so I find they don't get tangled with my curls as much as others.
 Plus they's black and small so hide well into my hair.
 And I can wear them on my wrists if I decide to take my hair down at some point in the day.
 I'm also currently trying out the Invisibobble (after hearing all about it on the Breaking Beauty podcast) so I'll report back on these babies soon.

 This is where I'm the least high maintenance.
 I just want to keep my skin hydrated.
 And protect myself from the sun and mosquitos.